-Applied Learning is built upon students' learning in basic education delivered through the eight Key Learning Areas.
+Applied Learning is built upon students' learning at the junior secondary level delivered through the eight Key Learning Areas.
 However, different organisers are used in Applied Learning to reflect its practical and applied context.

 The design principles are reflected in: